conformitycontrol/CS-Project-Showcase/README.md

 # CS-Project-Showcase
-Repository for projects completed in conjunction with my coursework.
-May contain personal projects denoted with [P].
+Repository for FiveTwelve Project, a 2048 game simulator made with UOregon CS 211